bgord/knowledge/README.md

 - Add local domain with nginx-proxy
 - What does --remove-orphans do
 - Add Docker to user group to avoid sudo
+- Lost/failed Docker daemon SSH connection with remote host
+- volumes_from and named volumes
+- HTTPS

 ### [elixir](elixir.md)
 - What type of language is Elixir?